Modifying Child Custody Arrangements in Massachusetts

 Modifying a child custody order may be complicated if the parents no longer reside in the same county or state as they did when they divorced.
 The basic rules governing where to file a petition for modification of child custody works are:

-A Massachusetts family law attorney can advise you on the specifics of how to proceed with (or oppose) a petition to modify child custody.
+A Massachusetts family law attorney can provide you with legal advice on the specifics of how to proceed with (or oppose) a petition to modify child custody.
 An attorney may also be able to assist in negotiating a voluntary change with the other parent so as to avoid a lengthy court battle.
+Many law offices and family law attorneys offer a free consultation.
+If you'd like more general information about this area of the law, see our custody and visitation law overview.